Dovetailing is inspired by luthiery (the making of stringed musical instruments).

 I was invited to create an installation based on the project for an arts festival (2020) in York, and was offered the use of a medieval church very close to York Minster: Holy Trinity Goodramgate.
 I was very lucky that Clare Dearnaley, filmmaker, agreed to be involved, and that when I contacted the renowned composer Sally Beamish, she too was interested in the project not least because her daughter, Stephanie Irvine, is a luthier and made the viola which Sally plays.
 In the early stages of developing this project it was also a great pleasure to visit Hansell Violins in Leyburn and luthier Peter Barton in Addingham.

-We hope that the installation Dovetailing, comprising sculptures, sound and film will tour.
+We hope that the Dovetailing installation comprising sculptures, sound and film will tour further afield.
 The various aspects can be reconfigured for different contexts and spaces, and could also incorporate performances and workshop activities.

 The trailer at the top made by Clare Dearnaley gives an initial sense of how the project evolved.
 A film for London Mozart Players featuring Sally Beamish and Sophie Renshaw discussing the project and performing ‘Prelude and Canon’ can be seen below.